akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 For example, you can link a product to its accessories.
 The code for this association type could be “ACCESSORIES”.

 There are two different association types:
-*   The 1-way association (a product A is associated to a product B).
+*   The 1-way association (product A is associated with product B).
 *   The 2-way association (when a product A is associated to a product B, the product B will be automatically associated to the product A).

 :::info